hofstadter-io/studios-docs/content/getting-started/designing.md

 You can create five main objects in __Studios__:

 - modules - collections of types, pages, and components.
-- types - the objects in your system
+- types - the data objects in your system
+- pages - for apps, modules, and types
+- components - for apps, modules, and types
+- functions - serverless capabilities coming soon.

 ##### Creating a Module